 2. Healthy fats

-Low zinc levels make being stressed out even worse, you need this vital nutrient for neurotransmitters!
+Low zinc levels make being stressed out even worse because you need this vital nutrient for healthy neurotransmitter function.

 What to eat: Shellfish such as oysters are the zinc superstars.
 Nuts and seeds are decent options as well.